vinyulis/seed-jee/README.md

 # `seed-jee` — Seed for JEE Systelab projects

-This project is an application skeleton for a typical [JEE] backend application.
-You can use it to quickly bootstrap your JEE projects and dev environment.
+This project is an application skeleton for a typical [JEE][JEE] backend application.
+You can use it to quickly bootstrap your projects and dev environment.

-The seed contains a sample Patient Management application and is preconfigured to install the JEE framework and a bunch of development and testing tools for instant development gratification.
+The seed contains a Patient Management sample application and is preconfigured to install the JEE framework and a bunch of development and testing tools for instant development gratification.

-The seed app doesn't do much, just shows how to use different JEE standards and other suggested tools together:
+The app doesn't do much, just shows how to use different JEE standards and other suggested tools together:

 * Bean Validation.
 * JAXB
+* CDI
 * JPA
 * EJB
 * JAX-RS
+* JWT
+* CORS
 * Swagger
 * Allure with JUnit